 You may report the distribution of elective deferrals and employee contributions (and gains attributable to such elective deferrals and employee contributions) on the same Form 1099-R. However, if you made other distributions during the year, report them on a separate Form 1099-R. Because the distribution of elective deferrals is fully taxable (no part of the distribution is a return of the investment in the contract), report the total amount of the distribution in boxes 1 and 2a.
 Leave box 5 blank, and enter Code E in box 7.
-For a return of employee contributions plus gains, enter the gross distributions being returned in box 2a, and the employee contributions being returned in box 5.
+For a return of employee contributions plus gains, enter the gross distribution in box 1, the gains attributable to the employee contributions being returned in box 2a, and the employee contributions being returned in box 5.
 Enter Code E in box 7.
 For more information, see Rev. Proc.
 92-93, 1992-2 C.B.
 505.